vacationlabs/haskell-webapps/doc/docs/opaleye/instant-gratification.rst

         (\ (k, _, _) -> k .== constant key) -- which rows to update?
       return ()

 * As you can see from this function, updating rows in Opaleye is not very pretty!
-The biggest pain is that you cannot specicy which columns to update.
-You are forced to update the **entire row**.
+The biggest pain is that you cannot specify only a few columns from the row -- you are forced to update the **entire row**.
 More about this in :ref:`updating_rows`.
 * You already know what ``constant row`` does - it converts a Haskell datatype to its corresponding PG data type, which for some strange reason, Opaleye refuses to do here automagically.
 * The comparison operator ``.==`` is what gets translated to equality operator in SQL.
 We cannot use Haskell's native equality operator because it represents equality in Haskell-land, whereas we need to represent equality when it gets converted to SQL-land.
 You will come across a lot of such special operators that map to their correspnding SQL parts.